New York Medicaid’s Statewide Patient–Centered Medical Home Incentive Program Practitioner Quick Reference

 Accuracy depends on two factors:

-• If the number of members or the check amount is incorrect, EmblemHealth will investigate and respond to you.
+• If the number of members or the payment amount is incorrect, EmblemHealth will investigate and respond to you.

-Once the issue is identified and a resolution found, the adjusted payment will be made in the month following the end of the quarter in which the inaccuracy was discovered.
+Once the issue is identified and a resolution is found, the adjusted payment will be made.

 Additional questions about this initiative may be directed to New York State at the number noted above.